-Hey, I’m Eric, the Photographer.
+Hey, I’m Eric.
 It’s great to meet you!

 Here is what you can expect from me: